whatl3y/smtp2api/README.md

 record pointing to it, and send emails to an email on that domain to forward those emails to an API.

+### I only want to use this for one email address in my domain though...?

+If you already have an email provider like O365 or GSuite that is wired up to your domain and you would like this to only apply to emails sent to a specific email address, you can solve this by setting up an MX record on a sub domain and auto forward emails from the email address on your main domain to any email address on your smtp2api server.

+For example, if you want to send emails sent to `noreply@mydomain.com` to an API using smtp2api and mydomain.com is already using GSuite, you could setup an MX record for the subdomain `smtp2api.mydomain.com` pointing to your smtp2api server, autoforward emails sent to `noreply@mydomain.com` to `noreply@smtp2api.mydomain.com` in GSuite, and those emails would now go to your API.

 ## Simple Usage

 With the small script below you can use HELO, EHLO, or any other